tyleretters/lordsofthepit.com/_pages/lords-haus.md

 ---

-## Tentative Tournament Info
+## Tournament Info

-- Thursday PM: Classic EDH Pods & Cubes
-- Friday AM: '95 Two Headed Giant
+All events and notable rules are listed below.
+Please reach out if you have questions regarding these details.

+- **Classic EDH Pods** (Alpha thru Scourge, no banlist, [6th edition rules,](https://mtg.fandom.com/wiki/Sixth_Edition/Rules_changes) first mulligan is free, followed by London mulligan.)
+- **Cubes**
+- **Two Headed Giant '95** (Alpha thru Homelands, [2HG rules,](https://mtg.fandom.com/wiki/Two-Headed_Giant) first mulligan is free, followed by London mulligan, only one of each restricted card allowed per team, only four of each non-restricted card allowed per team, excluding basic lands.
+Concact Bob to register your team.)
-- Friday PM: Middle School (Swiss +1)
+- **Middle School** (Swiss +1)
-- Saturday AM: Vintage (Swiss +1)
+- **Vintage** (Swiss +1)
-- Saturday PM: The 2022 Lords of the Pit Championship (93/94 EC Rules with Top 8)
+- **The 2022 Lords of the Pit Championship** (93/94 EC Rules with Top 8)
-- Chaos Orb Trick Flips Contest (During Chmpionship Top 8)
+- **Chaos Orb Trick Flips Contest** (During Chmpionship Top 8)
 - Casual formats all weekend: Cube, Eternal Chaos, Revised 40, Pioneer, Legacy, Biñho

-Professionally printed proxies and playtest cards (markers on basic lands) are allowed.
+Proxy Policy: Professionally printed proxies and playtest cards (markers on basic lands) are allowed.
 Please take pride in their presentation.
 All cards and sleeves must be indistinguishable when face down or shuffled.

+---

+## Prizes Draft

-All participants of the 2022 Lords of the Pit Championship event must bring a prize valued of at least $20 for the prize pool.
-Creativity is encouraged.
-Some notable examples of the last prize pool included a power drill, a CE Mox Emerald, a box of Fallen Empires, mystery vinyl records, altered cards, booze, playmats, and much, much more!
+All participants of the 2022 Lords of the Pit Championship event must bring a prize valued of at least $20 for the prize pool. **Creativity is encouraged.** Some notable examples of the last prize pool included a power drill, a CE Mox Emerald, a box of Fallen Empires, mystery vinyl records, altered cards, booze, playmats, and much, much more!

-Please plan on bringing whatever cards you'd like to be stamped and signed by all attendees.
+Please also plan on bringing whatever cards you'd like to be stamped and signed by all attendees.

 ---